-The Peter Cruddas Foundation was first registered in December 2006 and during that time in excess of £13m has already been donated and/or committed to numerous charitable causes.
+The Peter Cruddas Foundation was first registered in December 2006 and during that time in excess of £16 million has already been donated to nearly 250 charities.

 Use the arrows to scroll through the some of the causes we have supported

 then click on an image to find out more.